jardilac91/Prueba_tecnica_choucair_RestAssured/README.md

 The structure used in the project is Screenplay usin Java - Serenity and Cucumber.

-these methods are covered in the project:
+The following methods are covered in the project:

 * Get.
 * Post.